WINE: Wavelet-Guided GAN Inversion and Editing for High-Fidelity Refinement: Method

 where $\mathcal{W}_{\ell_w}$ are the wavelet coefficients of the $\ell_{w}$-th layer.

-We empirically find that feature fusion is helpful for reconstructing the coarse shape, while wavelet fusion is helpful for reconstructing the fine-grained details.
-Consequently, we apply feature fusion for the earlier layers ($\ell_{f}=7$ and 9) than wavelet fusion ($\ell_{w}=11$).
+We empirically find that feature fusion is helpful for reconstructing the coarse shape, while wavelet fusion is for the fine details.
+Consequently, we apply feature fusion for earlier layers ($\ell_{f}=\{7,9\}$) than wavelet fusion ($\ell_{w}=11$).
+See Section \ref{sec:ablation} for ablations of the fusion layer selection.